 - From the VS Code View menu, open the Command Palette.

-- Type "default shell" (without the quotes) in the Command Palette's search bar.
+- Type "default shell" (without the parentheses) in the Command Palette's search bar.

 - Select the command "Terminal: Select Default Profile".